MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 track7_title: Rainbow Kitten Surprise - Polite Company
 description: >-
   With lots of love, this morning we welcome Soren Song to MailTape.
-Based in Woodstock, NY, their work is tinged with striking emotional conviction and deeply perceptive lyricism.
+Based in Woodstock, NY, their work is brimming with striking descriptions and deeply perceptive lyricism.
 It's a true joy to welcome them for a collection of tracks to start your Sunday.
 ---
 <p id="introduction"> With lots of love, this morning we welcome [Soren Song](https://www.sorensong.com/) to MailTape.
 Based in Woodstock, NY, their work is brimming with striking descriptions and deeply perceptive lyricism.
 It's a true joy to welcome them for a collection of tracks to start your Sunday.
   <br><br>